Disclosure: Some affiliate links are provided below. Learn more.

 Step 1: Apply metallic silver paint

 To begin, use your paintbrush to apply a thin layer of metallic silver paint paint.
 Make sure to vary your brush strokes – do both short/long, and horizontal/vertical strokes.
-Applying the paint like this creates a nicely textured base which is essential for getting your fake galvanised steel looking realistic.
-Real galvanised steel does not have a perfectly smooth surface – neither should your fake galvanised steel.
+Applying the paint like this creates a nicely textured base which helps your fake galvanised steel look realistic.

 Step 2: Apply black paint